Camille Breesch Table Lamp

 Base: 12,6 x 12,9 cm / 4.96 x 5.07”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Camille Breesch, Belgium.

-Other versions: This Camille Breesch table lamp exists in some variations and was also made in Carrara marble.
+Other versions: This Camille Breesch table lamp exists in some variations and was also made in Carrara marble and sandstone.